Take Charge America logo

 What distinguishes TCA from for-profit debt companies is its nonprofit mission: savings generated through creditor negotiations go back to clients rather than shareholders.
 The agency offers bilingual services in English and Spanish, allows clients to customize payment dates, and operates an online counseling option in addition to phone-based sessions.
 Their client portal (MY TCA LOGIN) and live chat bot provide self-service access.
 With $540 million in debt currently under management and over $100 million in total client savings documented, TCA has a verifiable track record that few peer organizations can match.

-TCA is a strong choice for consumers buried in high-interest unsecured credit card debt who want professional negotiation without resorting to bankruptcy or predatory settlement mills.
+TCA is a profile with notable listed fields for consumers buried in high-interest unsecured credit card debt who want professional negotiation without resorting to bankruptcy or predatory settlement mills.
 The main limitations are worth noting: DMP fees are not published on their website, so consumers must call for specifics.
 The 3-to-5-year repayment commitment is long, and enrolling typically requires closing the credit accounts included in the plan — which can temporarily affect credit scores.
 TCA does not handle secured debt like mortgages or auto loans, and their services are most beneficial to those with meaningful unsecured balances who are current or only slightly behind on payments.

 Services & Features